Become an ODI certified Data Ethics Professional

 - ODI certification of an individual as a Data Ethics Professional must not be used to suggest the ODI recognises or endorses an organisation, product or services ethical practices.
 The course equips you to adopt practices that embed ethical thinking around collection, use and sharing of data, not to meet a particular ethical standard.

 - Certified individuals must agree to be listed on our network pages along with a picture that clearly identifies them.
 This enables those engaging an ODI Data Ethics Professional to check their identity and certification status.

 - Certified individuals will receive one year of free individual membership to the ODI.
-To maintain certification, individuals must remain members of the ODI (either as an individual or via organisational membership) and submit evidence that demonstrates enough credit bearing activities have been completed.
+Good practices change over time, so to maintain certification, individuals must remain members of the ODI (either as an individual or via organisational membership) and earn 120 or more approved credits over a 2-year period.

 - The ODI reserves the right to revoke certification of any individual at any time if individuals or associated organisations are found to be in breach of these conditions.